-The Loreto Student Academic Ambassador Team play an important role across Loreto College.
+Student Academic Ambassadors play an important role across Loreto College.
 Both Lower and Upper Sixth students can apply to be an Ambassador for a particular subject and, if successful, will go on to represent the views of their fellow students in regular meetings with subject staff.
+They also support the College during important events such as Open Days, New Students' Days, events and visits.

-Through this role, Loreto Student Academic Ambassadors have a fantastic opportunity to develop leadership responsibilities, organisation and communication skills, and to make a real contribution to college life - all skills that universities and employers look out for.
+Through this role, Loreto Student Academic Ambassadors have a fantastic opportunity to develop leadership responsibilities, organisation and communication skills, and to make a real contribution to College life - all skills that universities and employers look out for.